-Rocky Vista University (RVU) is pleased to announce that Boyd Buser, DO, FACOFP, has been selected to address the Class of 2016 at the University’s commencement ceremony.
+[April 7, 2017 – Parker, CO] Rocky Vista University (RVU) is pleased to announce that Mark A. Baker, DO, has been selected to provide the keynote address the University’s 2017 commencement ceremony.

-The commencement ceremony will be held on Saturday, May 21st at 4:30 pm at the Ellie Caulkins Opera House in Denver.
-One hundred fifty-four students from RVU’s College of Osteopathic Medicine will receive their diplomas and begin their careers as osteopathic physicians.
-The commissioning officer for military graduates will be Vice Admiral Matthew L. Nathan, MD, 37th Surgeon General of the Navy and Chief of the Navy’s Bureau of Medicine and Surgery (retired).
+The commencement ceremony will be held on Tuesday, May 16th at 4:30 pm at the Ellie Caulkins Opera House in Denver.
+RVU will award degrees to its graduates from the College of Osteopathic Medicine and the inaugural class of the Master of Science in Biomedical Sciences program.
+The commissioning officer for military graduates will be Brigadier General Jerome P. Limoge, Jr., Assistant Adjutant General of the Colorado National Guard.

 RVU continues its trend of placing 100% of its graduating class into residencies (osteopathic, allopathic, and military).
-The top specialties graduates will be entering are Emergency Medicine (11%), Family Medicine (19%), Internal Medicine (16%), and Pediatrics (10%).
+The top specialties graduates will be entering are Internal Medicine (22%), Family Medicine (21%), Emergency Medicine (9%), and General Surgery (8%).